 After making the presentation film Yvonne Craig had to wait before learning if Batgirl would be added to the cast of Batman for the 1967-1968 season.
 She was told the news while at an ABC function in Chicago:

 I suddenly realized that I was in the dream situation of every actress who aspires to a television series role.
 There was no worry about an audience–“Batman” is an established show–and there was no concern about whether it would sell because it’s already sold.
 As a veteran of four unsold television pilots I can appreciate that kind of security.

 Unfortunately, Craig’s first season as Batgirl would be her last.
 The third season of Batman premiered on Thursday, September 14th, 1967.
 In January of 1968, William Dozier announced that ABC had informed him they would not be renewing Batman for a fourth season.
 Although ABC denied they had told Dozier anything, the Nielsen ratings spoke for themselves.
 Batman had sunk as low as 48th in the weekly ratings, a far cry from its glory days at the top of the charts .

-On February 13th, 1968, ABC finally confirmed reports that Batman was canceled.
-The final episode would air on Thursday, March 14th and the following week The Second Hundred Years (which had premiered in September of 1967) would take over Batman's time slot .
+On February 13th, 1968, ABC confirmed reports that Batman had been cancelled.
+The last episode aired Thursday, March 14th and the following week The Second Hundred Years (which had premiered in September of 1967) would take over Batman‘s time slot .
 The Second Hundred Years was itself canceled in March of 1968 when ABC revealed its new fall schedule; The Ugliest Girl in Town was then given the Thursday at 7:30PM time slot .

 2 Carlson, Walter.
 “Advertising: TV Getting Superman in Color.”
 New York Times.
 16 Sep.
 1965: 77.